donnie-alvin/TDS/README.md

    - In the doctor dashboard, view and manage your appointments.
    - Update the status of appointments as needed.

+## Project Completion Steps

+1. **Project Setup**:
+   - Install XAMPP to set up a local development environment.
+   - Start the Apache and MySQL services in XAMPP.
+   - Create a new database using the provided `mysql.sql` file.

+2. **Database Configuration**:
+   - Execute the `mysql.sql` file in the MySQL environment to create the necessary tables for users, doctors, and appointments.

+3. **Front-End Development**:
+   - Create HTML pages for user registration, login, appointment booking, and viewing schedules.
+   - Use CSS for styling the application to ensure a responsive and visually appealing design.
+   - Implement JavaScript for client-side validation and interactivity.

+4. **Back-End Development**:
+   - Develop PHP scripts for:
+     - User registration and authentication (`register.php`, `login.php`).
+     - Appointment booking logic (`make_appointment.php`, `book_appointment.php`).
+     - Retrieving available doctors and their schedules (`get_available_doctors.php`, `get_availability.php`).
+     - Admin functionalities for managing appointments (`doctor_dashboard.php`).

+5. **Testing**:
+   - Conduct unit testing for individual components.
+   - Perform integration testing to ensure all parts of the application work together seamlessly.
+   - Gather user feedback to identify areas for improvement.

+6. **Deployment**:
+   - Prepare the application for deployment on a web server.
+   - Ensure all configurations are set for production, including security measures for user data.

+7. **Documentation**:
+   - Update the `README.md` file with installation instructions, usage guidelines, and any other relevant information for users and developers.

 ## Contributing

 ## License